(Photo: Courtesy of Shakti)

 An acupressure mat is designed to target many pressure points at once.
 It can be used in different ways to treat different body parts—lying on it will stimulate the acupressure points by the spine, which can help with back pain relief, while standing on it will hit the stress-relieving spots on the bottoms of the feet.
 There are also spike-covered pillows made for the neck.

 Acupressure therapy is safe and shouldn’t hurt, though it might be uncomfortable.
-(Pregnant people are advised to consult their doctor.)
+(Pregnant people are advised to consult their doctor before trying it.)

 Cheung’s verdict?
 If an acupressure mat helps you feel less stressed, use it—but don’t expect it to heal everything that ails you.